 * Border, Yorkshire and Scottish Television all repeated this on Tuesday 3rd May.

-It's possibly a little surprising that the first three episodes broadcast, all forming a serial and set in Windsor, were not produced until late in the run, although no surprise that they were shot in line with the broadcast order.
-This may have been a logistical matter.
+It's possibly a little surprising that the first three episodes broadcast, all forming a serial and set in Windsor, were not produced until late in the run.
+Production on How About It Frank? was held back after Lifer was rescheduled.
 Two of the three Walton episodes with Peter Childs opened proceedings but the third came much later.
-Peter's episodes were in two blocks (1-2 and 8-11) while the Chertsey episodes early on (3-7) and right at the end (12-13).
-No precise production dates are available but Spring - Autumn 1974 seems most probable for the whole series.